Summary

 return {"error": "Database connection timed out after 30s.
 The database may be under heavy load.
 Try again in a few minutes."}

 Separate read and write tools.
-This is crucial for safety.
+This separation is essential for safety.
 A query_database tool (read-only) is safe to call freely.
 A delete_record tool (destructive) should require confirmation.
-By separating them, you can apply different safety policies.
+Separation allows different safety policies to be applied to each.

 Confirmation for dangerous actions.
-Before deleting data, sending emails, or making payments, have the model ask for user confirmation.
-You can implement this by having the tool return a “confirmation required” response that the model must present to the user before proceeding.
+Before deleting data, sending emails, or making payments, the model should ask for user confirmation.
+This can be implemented by having the tool return a “confirmation required” response that the model must present to the user before proceeding.

 Common Pitfalls and How to Avoid Them

-Even with well-designed tools, things can go wrong.
-Here are the most common issues and their solutions:
+Even with well-designed tools, problems can arise.
+The following are the most common issues, along with their remedies:

 Security Considerations

-Security deserves special attention because tool calling gives an LLM the ability to take real actions.
-A prompt injection attack that convinces the model to call delete_all_users() is no longer a theoretical concern — it’s a real risk.
+Security warrants particular attention because tool calling enables an LLM to take real actions.
+A prompt injection attack that convinces the model to call delete_all_users() is no longer a theoretical concern; it is a real risk.

-1. Input validation: Validate all tool arguments before execution.
-Don’t trust the model to always provide safe inputs.
+- Input validation.
+Validate all tool arguments before execution.
+The model should not be trusted to provide safe inputs consistently.

-2. Least privilege: Give tools the minimum permissions necessary.
+- Least privilege.
+Provide tools with the minimum permissions necessary.
 Database tools should use read-only credentials unless writes are required.

-3. Rate limiting: Limit how often tools can be called to prevent abuse or runaway loops.
+- Rate limiting.
+Limit how often tools can be called to prevent abuse or runaway loops.

-4. Audit logging: Log every tool call with its arguments and results.
-This is essential for debugging and security auditing.
+- Audit logging.
+Log every tool call with its arguments and results.
+This is essential for debugging and security audit.

-6. Confirmation gates: Destructive operations (delete, send, pay) should require human confirmation before execution.
+- Confirmation gates.
+Destructive operations (delete, send, pay) should require human confirmation before execution.

 Tool Calling in Production